-These investment disclosures and risk warnings are not intended to be a full or complete listing of all the risks involved in entering into a contract or investing, and the client should engage in its own risk evaluation.
-It is however intended to enable an investor to understand the key concepts and risks associated with investing in a portfolio of investments.
+These investment disclosures and risk warnings are not intended to be a full or complete listing of all the risks involved in entering into a contract or investing, and the client should engage in its own evaluation of such risk.

-Past performances of managers or funds or the success of a manager in any similar venture is not a reliable indicator of future success.
-Investments in funds are speculative, and there can be no assurance that the client will not incur losses.

-Investing in alternative asset funds (e.g., hedge funds and private investment funds) is associated with greater risk than investing in traditional marketable securities, including but not limited to illiquidity risk, tax and regulatory risks, manager-specific risk, counterparty risk and valuation risk.
-The client should consider a number of factors in determining whether investing in alternative asset funds is appropriate.
+Past performance of any recommended managers or funds or the success of a manager in any similar venture is not a reliable indicator of future success.
+Investing in securities involves a risk of loss, including the possible loss of more than the entire amount invested.
+There can be no assurance that clients will not incur losses, and clients should be prepared to accept losses as part of their investment programme.
+Investing in alternative asset funds such as hedge funds and private investment funds is associated with greater risk than investing in traditional marketable securities, including but not limited to illiquidity risk, manager-specific risk and valuation risk.
+Clients should consider a number of factors in determining whether investing in alternative assets is appropriate.